 Career opportunities are plentiful for a mathematician trained in numerical techniques, modeling, applied analysis, and statistics.
-Mathematicians work in such diverse areas as physics, chemistry, space technology, economics, business management, statistical analysis, operations research, medical research, and environmental science.
+Mathematicians work in physics, chemistry, space technology, economics, business management, statistical analysis, operations research, medical research, and environmental science.
 Because of a strong need for secondary math educators, prospects are excellent for a dedicated and well-trained mathematician interested in teaching.

 The Fredericksburg and Washington, D.C., metropolitan areas offer many internship opportunities for undergraduate math majors.
-UMW students and mathematics graduates have found internships and full-time jobs with the Naval Surface Warfare Center in nearby Dahlgren, Virginia; Geico in Stafford County, Virginia; NASA; the U.S. Census Bureau; and the Bureau of Labor Statistics, among many other employers.
+UMW students and mathematics graduates have found internships and full-time jobs with the Naval Surface Warfare Center in nearby Dahlgren, Virginia; Geico in Stafford County, Virginia; NASA; the U.S. Census Bureau; and the Bureau of Labor Statistics.

 As a mathematics major, you may graduate with honors.
 Requirements include a grade-point average of 3.5 in the major (3.0 overall) and two 400-level mathematics courses.
 Under the supervision of an advisor, you’ll complete either a directed study or undergraduate research project.
 You’ll write a thesis and present it to the mathematics department.